 According to normal academic practice, any faculty member meeting the requirements for a sabbatical leave may apply.
 The applicant shall prepare a proposal delineating in some depth the proposed plan for the sabbatical.
 (Guidelines for the preparation of a proposal are available from the Research Committee.)
-The applicant shall submit this proposal and an application to the person responsible for his or her curriculum area.
-This person shall submit the application and proposal, with a recommendation, to the Research Committee which, following consultation with the appropriate Dean, shall pass on this recommendation to the Academic Vice President.
+The applicant shall submit the completed proposal application to the head of the curriculum area.
+The head of the curriculum area will submit the proposal along with his or her letter of recommendation to the Dean.
+The Dean will submit his or her recommendation, the completed proposal, and the head of the curriculum area's recommendation to the Research Committee.
+The Research Committee will review the letters of recommendation and the proposal and submit their recommendation to the Academic Vice President.
 The Academic Vice President shall bring these recommendations, together with his or her own, to the President of the University for final action.